KTZ228/phd_behavioural_1/README.md

 `python --version`

-If a newer version of Python needs to be installed:
+If a newer version of Python needs to be installed, go to:
 - Go to python.com/downloads
 - Install a newer stable version
 * When installing, make sure to add python to the path so that you can easily execute python commands using the command window.